lotem/zime/weasel/ReadMe.txt

 in this case, $(WeaselRoot) refers to the directory $(SolutionDir)\output\weasel.

 issue the command populate-db.bat in $(SolutionDir)\data
-in case you never had a zime database at %UserProfile%\.ibus\zime\zime.db. if you don't, you will be noticed a message "NO SCHEMA" (in Chinese) once the IME is activated.
+in case you never had a database at %UserProfile%\.ibus\zime\zime.db. if you don't, you will be noticed a message "NO SCHEMA" (in Chinese) once the IME is activated.

 1. to install...